gyurebalint/learning_resources/README.md

 <br>

 3. Design the database schema/tables

-For vehicle types> I would personally use enums in the code and use string in the database.
+For vehicle types: I would personally use enums in the code and use string in the database.
 When serializing you can always make a enum/string converter, and there is usually a class like this so you can inherit from it.